nmartynenko/sample-crud-scala/README.md

 ### Applied technologies ###
 The major thing is that all back-end is written with [Scala](http://scala-lang.org/)

-Here is stack of Java-based technologies:
+Here is a stack of Java-based technologies:

 - [Jetty](http://www.eclipse.org/jetty/) &mdash; embedded web-container;